View an organization's website by selecting the respective button below.

 Follow us on Facebook @AirForceMarathon, Instagram @afmarathon, and X @afmarathon for the latest news and announcements.

 Blue Streak Time Trial: The Blue Streak Time Trial has operated annually since 1998 at Wright-Patterson Air Force Base.
 The 10-mile loop course takes cyclists on a scenic route the second Tuesday each month through October.
-The 2025 season will begin on Tuesday April 8th and registration is currently open!
+The 2nd Blue Streak Time Trial event is on Tuesday, July 8th and registration is currently open for all events!

 History & Heritage: 2025 History & Heritage is officially in season!
-The second virtual event has officially kicked off, but it’s not too late to sign up!
+The next virtual event starts on September 1st, but it’s not too late to sign up!
 Run, walk, or jog a 5K, 10K, half marathon, marathon-anytime, anywhere!
 Whether it’s on your treadmill, your favorite route, or in the park, you can take part in this exciting virtual race.
 Sign up today or learn more about the series!

 USO Wright-Patterson offers a variety of programs, including those listed below.
 More information and sign-up links can be found on our Events page at https://ohio.uso.org/events.